 This coffee alarm clock will brew you coffee in the morning so when you wake up, you have an amazing freshly brewed cup of coffee right at your hands.
 Think about how much happier you will be waking up to the smell of fresh brewed coffee instead of the incessant beeping of the snooze alarm.

-These coffee hacks are simply a tip of the iceberg of what can be done.
+These coffee hacks are simply the tip of the iceberg of what can be done.

 What’s cool about life hacking and the DIY phenomenon is that there are a multitude of ideas out there to try.
 Hopefully we have whetted your appetite a bit, and inspired you to get creative and try some new recipes or even use coffee in new and unique ways.

-What was your favorite hack?
+What was your favourite hack?
 Did we miss one?
 Let us know below.

 - Official Bulletproof Coffee Recipe. (n.d.).
 Retrieved from https://www.bulletproof.com/recipes/bulletproof-diet-recipes/bulletproof-coffee-recipe/

 - Young, S. (2017, April 10).
 Stop putting sugar in your coffee immediately, and stir this in instead.
 Retrieved from https://www.independent.co.uk/life-style/food-and-drink/coffee-add-salt-not-sugar-better-flavour-taste-cup-caffeine-bitterness-sodium-a7675916.html